 The provided instructions require logging into Administrator’s account.
 If you only had one user on your computer, then you need to enable hidden Admin account first.
 Here is how to do it:

-- Use Windows search to find Command Prompt, right-click it and select Run as Administrator.
+- Once you boot your computer in Safe Mode with Networking (using methods described earlier), use Windows search to find Command Prompt, right-click it and select Run as Administrator.
 Type the given command and press Enter: net user administrator /active:yes.

 - You should see a message saying The command completed successfully.
 Restart your PC now.